 In the case of low-risk melanoma, we schedule the appointment for a definitive operation (medical term: re-excision).
 Around the scar where the melanoma was initially removed, another piece of skin is removed with a safety margin of 1 or 2 cm, just to be sure.

-Sometimes, especially if the melanoma is somewhat thicker, it is advised to do a sentinel node examination in addition to the re-excision.
-In that case, the re-excision is performed by the surgeon in OLVG or AVL, under anaesthetic.
+Sometimes, especially if the melanoma is somewhat thicker, it is advised to do a sentinel lymph node examination in addition to the re-excision.
+In that case, the re-excision is performed by the surgeon in OLVG or AVL, under anesthesia.
 The procedure is described on the website of the Melanoma Foundation.

 The result after the possible second operation